 MACM Mentor Policies

+MACM Mentors offer support, feedback, and share ideas and resources to mentees.
+Mentors are expected to preserve the confidentiality of the mentor/mentee relationship.
 The mentor is not expected to violate district, school, or teacher union policies in her or his role as mentor.

 Mentors will not:

-- conduct formal observations to meet the district’s requirements for annual evaluation purposes
+- Conduct formal observations to meet the district’s requirements for annual evaluation purposes

-- offer observations or information about the mentee with district personnel
+- Offer observations or information about the mentee with district personnel

-- share mentor feedback to mentee with others
+- Share mentor feedback to mentee with others

-- share mentee reflections with others
+- Share mentee reflections with others

-- share anything that transpires between mentor and mentee without the expressed permission of the mentee
+- Share anything that transpires between mentor and mentee without the expressed permission of the mentee

-If the mentor observes something said or done by the mentee that is perceived as significantly unethical or troubling, or that causes the mentor concern about the mentee’s words or actions,
+If the mentor observes something said or done by the mentee that is perceived as significantly unethical or troubling, or that causes the mentor concern about the mentee’s words or actions:

-- the mentor will contact the MACM Coordinator to discuss the event and determine next steps.
+- The mentor will contact the MACM Coordinator to discuss the event and determine next steps

-- If further action is merited, the mentor will proceed as advised.
+- If further action is merited, the mentor will proceed as advised

-If the mentor observes something in the classroom that s/he suspects could be abuse or neglect,
+If the mentor observes something in the classroom that s/he suspects could be abuse or neglect:

-- the mentor will proceed as directed in described Maine Title 22, Section 4011-A
+- The mentor will proceed as directed in described Maine Title 22, Section 4011-A

-- The mentor is not exempt from her or his obligation as a mandated in the event of suspected child neglect or abuse.
+- The mentor is not exempt from her or his obligation as a mandated in the event of suspected child neglect or abuse

-Mentors may ensure familiarity with Maine’s Mandated Reporter responsibilities for educators by reviewing the Maine DHHS Office of Child And Family Service’s online Mandated Reporter Training found at www.maine.gov/dhhs/ocfs/mandated-reporters.shtml.
+Mentors may ensure familiarity with Maine’s Mandated Reporter responsibilities for educators by reviewing the Maine DHHS Office of Child And Family Service’s online Mandated Reporter Training found at www.maine.gov/dhhs/ocfs/mandated-reporters.html.